Iqbolshoh/php-database-manager/README.md

   - **$data:** An associative array of column names and values.
 - **Returns:** The result of the query execution.
 - **Details:**
-  - Constructs and executes an `INSERT` query.
+  - Constructs and executes an `INSERT` query to insert data into the table.
+  - Uses `mysqli`'s `prepare` and `bind_param` methods to prevent SQL injection.

 ### [update($table, $data, $condition = "")](#update)